 Through the late 70’s and early 80’s they continued to expand the farm and added 2 more trucks to haul agricultural and wood products.
 In the mid 1980’s, they purchased and dedicated more trucks and end-dump trailers to hauling waste and recyclable materials with long haul trucks.
 Throughout the 90’s, the long haul division of trucks pulling end-dumps grew to around 12 trucks.
 The business continued to grow into the 2000’s and they added bulk auger trailers and began to work with owner/operators in the long haul division.

 In December 2009, Gene Trantham, the oldest brother, passed away.
-David and Doug, along with Troy, Page, and Daniel, continue to operate the farm they started on along with a fleet of 114 trucks, end-dump trailers, and feed trailers.
+David and Doug, along with Troy, Page, and Daniel, continue to operate the farm they started on along with a fleet of 150 trucks and feed trailers.